Some cities have a great future behind them and are now facing oblivience. Venice is sinking (see here) and so is Alexandria.

 Of course, some blame the rising sea levels as a result of global warming, but, just like Venice, most of its peril is man made.

-Alexandria dates back to 331 B.C, when Alexander the Great chose to build a city surrounded by two bodies of water: the Mediterranean Sea in the north to make it a trade center, and Lake Mariout to the south, where he directed the Greek architect Dinocrat to design “Alexander’s Harbor.”
+Alexandria dates back to 331 B.C, when Alexander the Great chose to build a city surrounded by two bodies of water: the Mediterranean in the north and Lake Mariout to the south.
+He instructed the Greek architect Dinocrates of Rhodes to create the grid plan of the city of Alexandria.

 But the location was a barren area.
 So the engineers needed to establish a complex, intelligent system to supply water from the Nile through canals, and then distribute water through a branched pipeline system and store it in underground tanks.

-Parts of this old pipeline system still exist but are not functioning, as the new city is built on the top of the many ancient cities that came ahead of it.
-And this is in itself another cause of subsidence.
+Parts of this old pipeline system still exist but are not functioning, as the new city is built on the top of the many ancient cities that came before it.
+And this added weight is in itself another factor of subsidence.

-Even by the United Nations' best case scenario, a third of the city will be underwater or uninhabitable by 2050, with 1.5 million of its six million people forced to flee their homes.
-Already hundreds of Alexandrians have had to abandon their apartments weakened by flooding in 2015 and again in 2020.
+Even by the best case scenario, a third of the city will be underwater or uninhabitable by 2050, with 1.5 million of its six million people forced to flee their homes.
+Already hundreds of Alexandrians have had to abandon their flats, that were weakened by flooding in 2015 and again in 2020.

-Even without a possible rise in seal levels, a third of the highly productive agricultural land in the Nile Delta could be inundated by salt water.
+Even without a possible rise in sea levels, a third of the highly productive agricultural land in the Nile Delta could be inundated by salt water.

 Across the Delta, the sea has already advanced inland more than three kilometres since the 1960s, swallowing up Rosetta's iconic 19th-century lighthouse in the 1980s.